2021 National Leadership Symposium Virtual Edition

 Associate Professor of Leadership Studies

-Dr. Nyasha M. GuramatunhuCooper serves as Associate Professor of Leadership Studies at Kennesaw State University.
-Nyasha was born and raised in Zimbabwe, and the country's social, cultural, and historical background features heavily in her Leadership Studies scholarship.
-As a Leadership Studies scholar and leadership educator, Nyasha prizes exploration of non-Western contexts of leadership (particularly in African spaces), as well as the connection between leadership and cultural and social contexts.
-Additionally, Nyasha's teaching focuses on developing intercultural competence and global mindset in leadership education.
-Recognized for excellence in teaching, research, and service at Kennesaw State University, Nyasha has been honored as a recipient of the University College Distinguished Faculty Award, the University College Excellence in Teaching Award, the Department of Leadership and Integrative Studies Kiesler Service Award, and the Kennesaw State Foundation Early Career Faculty Award.
-Nyasha is an active member of the International Leadership Association (ILA) and the Association for Leadership Educators (ALE) and has served as a facilitator for ILA's Leadership Education Academy (LEA).
-With a passion for facilitating individual and organizational knowledge, skills, and, capacity for leadership, Nyasha participates in various communities as a frequent speaker and facilitator as the founder of Girton Road Consulting.
+Nyasha serves as Associate Professor of Leadership Studies at Our Lady of the Lake University and most recently served as Assistant and Associate Professor of Leadership Studies at Kennesaw State University.
+Recognized for excellence in teaching, research, and service Nyasha has been honored as a recipient of the University College Distinguished Faculty Award, the University College Excellence in Teaching Award, the Department of Leadership and Integrative Studies Kiesler Service Award, and the Kennesaw State University Outstanding Early Career Faculty Award.
+Nyasha is an active member of the International Leadership Association (ILA) and the Association for Leadership Educators (ALE), and has served as facilitator faculty for ILA's Leadership Education Academy (LEA).
+Nyasha serves on the board of the Association of Leadership Educators and was recognized as the recipient of the 2020 Peter Northouse Distinguished Teaching Award.

-University of Massachusetts–Amherst
+University of Delaware, DE

 Dr. Craig Slack, Director, NCLP, University of Maryland, MD